YOUR BEST BUSINESS DEVELOPMENT STRATEGY ~ CLIENTS YOU ALREADY KNOW!

 Focus on making long term relationships not, short term commissions

 This has been one of TurningPoint’s Core Values since our inception.
-It is this high touch approach that solidifies our deep, mutually respectful and “thought partner” relationship even after the job is closed.
+It is this high touch approach as an executive recruiting firm that solidifies our deep, mutually respectful and “thought partner” relationship even after the job is closed.

 Stay in touch, no matter what